Last updated on May 6, 2024

 The size of the left panel is not adjustable but you can hide or unhide it in different ways:

-The content of the left panel varies according to the plugin and its filters and settings, but there are common palettes and functions:
+The content of the left panel varies according to the plugin and its filters and settings, but there are common sections and functions:

 To hide or unhide the content of a section, click on the chevron on the right.
 The figure indicates the number of filters or presets in each section and, depending on the section, you can use the double arrow to save, import or export a filter or preset.